art-carnieto/nd940-android-kotlin-course1-starter/starter/README.md

 3. Add the safe-arg plugin to the main and app build.gradle file :heavy_check_mark:

-4. Create a new navigation xml file
+4. Create a new navigation xml file :heavy_check_mark:

-5. Create a new Login destination.
+5. Create a new Login destination. :heavy_check_mark:

-   * Include email and password labels

-   - Include email and password fields
+   - Include email and password fields :heavy_check_mark:
-   - Create buttons for creating a new login and logging in with an existing account
+   - Create buttons for creating a new login and logging in with an existing account :heavy_check_mark:
-   - Clicking either button should navigate to the Welcome Screen.
+   - Clicking either button should navigate to the Welcome Screen. :heavy_check_mark:

-6. Create a new Welcome screen destination that includes:
+6. Create a new Welcome screen destination that includes: :heavy_check_mark:

-   * A new layout
+   * A new layout :heavy_check_mark:
-   * At least 2 textviews
+   * At least 2 textviews :heavy_check_mark:
-   * A navigation button with actions to navigate to the instructions screen
+   * A navigation button with actions to navigate to the instructions screen :heavy_check_mark:

-7. Create a new Instruction destination that includes:
+7. Create a new Instruction destination that includes: :heavy_check_mark:

-   * A new layout
+   * A new layout :heavy_check_mark:
    * At least 2 textviews
    * A navigation button with actions to navigate to the shoe list screen